-The Gobi March (China) 2017 starts on Sunday, 18 June and is the 14th edition of the event.
+The Gobi March (Mongolia) 2017 starts on Sunday, 18 June and is the 14th edition of the event.

 The climate that the area experiences varies greatly depending on the specific location due to the topography, which varies from plain, desert and mountain climates.
-The area annually experiences temperatures of up to 40°C / 104°F in the summer and has been known to drop to -24.4°C / -11.9°F in the winter whilst receiving only 27mm / 1 inches of rainfall annually.
+The area annually experiences temperatures of up to 50°C / 122°F in the summer and has been known to drop to -40°C / -40°F in the winter.

-The Gobi March is held early in the summertime but with the variety in elevation and location the temperature changes over the course of the race.
-It is not normal to rain during the race but in the short mountian section rain, sleet and wind are possible.
+The Gobi March is held in the summertime but with the variety in terrain and location the temperature changes over the course of the race.
+There is a possibility of rainfall during the race.

 The Gobi March was founded in honor of three missionaries: Mildred Cable and sisters Francesca and Eva French.
 Mildred, Eva and Francesca were Christian missionaries who began their work in China around the turn of the century.
 After more than 20 years of doing routine missionary work in China, the trio headed northwest - to the Gobi Desert and beyond.